 1. You can’t keep it a secret for long

 Remember how you waited until you were exactly 12 weeks pregnant with baby #1 before you did the Big Tell?
 There was the cute announcement video on Facebook, the sonogram photo on Instagram, the gender reveal party!
 The whole world seemed to cheer with delight.
-But then you fell pregnant with baby #2, and since your body’s done this before, it got a bit carried away with things, like popping at six weeks and immediately draining you of all vital signs of energy.
+But then you fell pregnant with baby #2, and since your body’s done this before, it got a bit carried away with things, like popping at six weeks and immediately draining you of all your energy.
 Even your brother-in-law can tell you’re pregnant.
 And this is when you realise that …

 2. The world doesn’t get very excited